Skip to main content

 Service Account Abuse

-Alert when database accounts are used in passthrough authentication, meaning when clients authenticates directly to the database using the database account credentials.
+Alert when database accounts are used in passthrough authentication, that is, when a client authenticates directly to the database using the database account credentials.

 • In the Specify which accounts to alert for panel, specify database accounts for which end user attribution is always required, meaning that an alert will be created when the given accounts are used to read, update or delete data without end user attribution.